 What is construction project management?

 Construction project management is similar to project management in a wide variety of industries, but it has its own complexities, processes, and procedures specific to the construction industry.
+Another important aspect of construction project management is the use of construction document management as it involves managing all documents related to a construction project, such as design plans, contracts, specifications, standards, drawings, models, and test reports.
+It helps ensure that documents are available and up-to-date for all project tasks, stakeholders, and regulatory compliance.
 Construction project managers must learn to be detailed, and thorough to keep on top of their projects.

 Typically there is a wide variety of constraints specific to the design and build of projects.
 Construction project management interacts with a variety of disciplines, from planning to architecture to engineering, construction project managers have a lot on their hands.
 With big budgets, lots of touchpoints, stakeholders, and deadlines, construction project management is complex and crucial to making sure buildings are completed up to code and on time.

 Construction project management typically resides in one of the following verticals.

 Whether it's residential, commercial, industrial, instructional, or engineering - construction project management is similar across the types of construction projects.
 While each vertical has its own variables and challenges, there is a similarity in workflow across these projects.

 So, what does a construction project manager do?

 As mentioned above, there is a lot that goes into construction project management.
 This is where construction project managers come in hand.
 Construction project managers are there to manage the state of a project all the way until the build is completed and the keys are passed on to the new owners.